-where $P{Dmax}$ (t) and $R{\theta JA}(t)$ are time dependent.
+where P{Dmax} (t) and $R{\theta JA}(t)$ are time dependent.
 By using the transient thermal resistance curves shown in the data sheet, a transient temperature change can be calculated.
 The transient thermal behavior is a complicated subject because $R{\theta JA}(t)$ increases non-linearly with time and the conditions of the power pulse.
 A more thorough treatment of transient power analysis is beyond the scope of this document and the reader can refer to [13] for details.
-Nevertheless, National provides a Discrete SPICE Thermal Model (LIT# 570240-002) for general thermal evaluation.
-User may find these models helpful in determining the dynamic power and temperature limits in the application.
+Nevertheless, National provides a Discrete SPICE Thermal Model 570240-002) for general thermal (LIT# evaluation.
+The user may find these models helpful in determining the dynamic power and temperature limits in the application.